LeeMorinUCF/QMB6358F23/demo_04_R_intro/README.md

 library(haven)
 ```

-Some packages have the functionality for handling larger data sets in a way that is efficient in terms of memory uses and computational complexity.
+Some packages have the functionality for handling larger data sets in a way that is efficient in terms of memory use and computational complexity.

 ```R
 # install.packages('data.table')